 What to Do If You Overdose on Ativan and Alcohol

 After combining alcohol and Ativan, which are both tranquilizers, you face an increased risk of overdose.
 If you take both drugs and fear that you may have overdosed, it’s crucial to act quickly.
 In the case of an Ativan overdose, you should call 911.
-You will likely need to be administered a drug called flumazenil, which is only available via intravenous care at the hospital.
+You will likely receive a drug called flumazenil, which is only available via intravenous care at the hospital.
 If you’re unsure what to do, you can also call the Poison Control Center at 1-800-222-1222 for advice.

 How to Overcome an Addiction to Ativan or Alcohol